Polo de Ondegardo: Polo as encomendero in Charcas

 While in Charcas he was charged by the local Audiencia with the task of understanding the work of indigenous workers in the silver mines in Potosí.
 To fulfill his task he carried out a survey with the kurakas (local indigenous governors) and indigenous workers of the Potosí mines.
 In order to collect the precious data he included in his manuscripts, Polo was probably the first person to carry out inquiries with interviews to people, in what has now become a well-known anthropological technique.
 His inquiries were programmed with scientific meticulousness, because, in addition to asking the Natives he included the data retrieved form quipus and the other few Inca graphic documents.

 At the end of his task Polo was also capable of sending more than 3,700 silver bars to the Royal Treasury.

 Polo never forgot the support of the Zárate family to his studies at the University of Salamanca.
-There is a letter Polo wrote in 1550 from Potosí in which he states having instituted an income for the endowment of Isabelica, daughter of his unlce Agustín de Zárate.
+There is a letter Polo wrote in 1550 from Potosí in which he states having instituted an income for the endowment of Isabelica, daughter of his uncle Agustín de Zárate.

 At the beginning of 1550 he left his office of judge in Charcas and moved to Lima becoming an advisor on government business to the newly established archbishop Jerónimo de Loayza.
 Thanks to his good offices Polo received from Loayza a land extension to his encomienda in Charcas and in 1552 he eventually settled in Ciudad Rica de La Plata (today Sucre), capital of the region.

 In the war against the rebel Francisco Hernández Girón, Polo, despite being a lawyer, fought as a royalist infantry captain at the Battle of Chuquinga and was seriously wounded by a harquebus to the leg in the battle of Pucara on October 8, 1554, where Girón was defeated, imprisoned and later executed.